Edgelands

 Yes.

-Pass the phone back to your sister.
+Pass the phone back to her.

-What if they think we’re informers?
+What if they think we’re informs?

 Who cares?
 You got your shit.